nfoata/PoS003/README.md

 Remark: to check redo the GET request or go into the DB

+### II.2.I) Compute just the tax and total from a price

+No need to be logged

+curl -i --cacert ./security/server.cer --insecure -H 'Content-Type: application/json' -X GET https://localhost:2802/api/v1/prices/calc/ -d '{"price":100.23}'

+### II.2.J) Compute the tax and the total from a price and UPDATE the price document

+curl -i --cacert ./security/server.cer --insecure -H 'Content-Type: application/json' -H 'x-auth-token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI1YmFhNWM1NTI1Njc4MjE1MDI4NTUwYzkiLCJpYXQiOjE1Mzc4OTE0NjN9.x_0mCm42IjgZ38ib0aisWOizgz48eQS3YtqfZAojufc' -X GET https://localhost:2802/api/v1/prices/<OBJECT_ID>/calc/ -d '{"price":100.23}'

+For information, I did not put all the possibilities of the backend.
+Indeed, when you a register a new user, you can add the field isAdmin:true for managing all the tenants and do others stuffs.

 To Do:
 - double certificates between front-end and back-end
 - load balancers between backend <-> db and between front-end <-> backend